wheels db create

 Description

 The wheels db create command creates a new database using the connection information from your configured datasource.
-If the datasource doesn't exist, the command offers an interactive wizard to create it for you, supporting MySQL, PostgreSQL, SQL Server, Oracle, and H2 databases.
+If the datasource doesn't exist, the command offers an interactive wizard to create it for you, supporting MySQL, PostgreSQL, SQL Server, Oracle, H2, and SQLite databases.

 Key Features